Vyral/base-template/_posts/2018-09-20-the-cost-of-constructing-a-new-home.md

 {% include pullquote.html %}

 The prices of these homes range from under $200 per square foot to over $300, averaging out at about $228 per square foot.
-If you’d like to see the homes and explore their details so you can have an idea of what kind of home you could build, **check out this <a href="https://s3.amazonaws.com/vyralmarketing/Scott+Hollinger/ParadeofHomes_20180826_X24-X45.pdf" target="_blank" style="color: #1155CC;"><strong>PDF file.</strong></a>
+If you’d like to see the homes and explore their details so you can have an idea of what kind of home you could build, <strong>check out this <a href="https://s3.amazonaws.com/vyralmarketing/Scott+Hollinger/ParadeofHomes_20180826_X24-X45.pdf" target="_blank" style="color: #1155CC;">PDF file.</a></strong>

 Prices have crept up about 3% from last year.
 We’re going to turn this into a yearly event and report back to you next year when the next Parade of Homes is set to begin, letting you know how prices have changed over time.